Shoulder Injury Compensation Calculator

 • A crane malfunctions, meaning that the load it’s carrying is dropped on your shoulder.

-Shoulder Injury Claim – Time Limits
+Shoulder Injury Compensation Calculator – Time Limit For Cases

 It is important to remember that you only have a certain amount of time to start your shoulder injury claim.
 The Limitation Act 1980 outlines what these time limits are.
 Generally, you have 3 years from the date of the accident to start your claim or 3 years to start your claim from the date of knowledge.
 This can be when you first realised that your injury was caused by negligence.